Jeff-Russ/ror-guides/rails-database.md

 	<button><a href="/teachers"</a></button>

-and then unstyling the anchor.
+and then un-styling the anchor.
 We could do this like:

 	<button>
 	  <%= link_to "Cancel", {action: "index"}, style: 'text-decoration: none;' %>
 	</button>

 But the submit button is still inside a form.
 If you think about it, it really doesn't matter what HTML verbs are sent so long as Rails knows what to do.
-We already have every action accepting both GET and POST requests because of this:
+We already have every action accepting both GET and `POST` requests because of this:

 	match ':controller(/:action(/:id))', :via => [:get, :post]

-So why not just send a post request to `/teachers/destroy/3` to destroy teacher with and `id` of `3`?
+So why not just send a `POST` request to `/teachers/destroy/3` to destroy teacher with and `id` of `3`?
 This actually works just fine, so long as we use the `match` route:

 	<button><%= link_to "Cancel", {action: "index"} %></button>
 	<button>